Who can benefit from Physical Therapy with a Skilled Manual Therapist?

-The initial visit will be approximately 60 minutes, and will include history intake, a comprehensive assessment process, and initiation of treatment.
-Subsequent sessions will be either 30 or 60 minutes, or a customized length of time.
+The initial visit will range from 60-90 minutes, and will include history intake, a comprehensive assessment process, and initiation of treatment.
+Subsequent sessions are most often 60 minutes, or a customized length of time.

 When should I start seeing improvement?